 Frequently Asked Questions

-Many studies over the past couple of decades point to the unique sleep patterns of adolescents.
-Due to a late onset of melatonin, most teenagers and young adults do not feel tired until very late at night.
+Several studies in recent decades point to the unique sleep patterns of adolescents.
+Due to late onset of melatonin, most teenagers and young adults do not feel tired until very late at night.
 While many attribute the “night owl” tendencies of teens to poor choices, the research shows that most adolescents simply cannot go to sleep earlier.
 These sleep patterns are not merely behavioral, but biological.

 At SPPS, most of our middle and high schools currently begin the day at 7:30 a.m.
 Research suggests that school for teenagers should not begin before 8 a.m.
-Therefore, many school districts in the region and across the country are looking for better solutions for their secondary school students.
+Therefore, many school districts in the region and across the country have moved to later start times for their secondary school students.

 Q: Why not move all schools to one or two start times?

-After looking at many different factors, the transportation department believes we must continue to have three different school start times to provide adequate and high quality bus service.
+After looking at many different factors, the SPPS transportation department believes three different school start times are necessary so the district can provide high quality bus service.
 Each day we transport more than 30,000 students to more than 60 sites across the city.
 To reduce the number of buses on the road and manage costs, SPPS operates on a three-tier schedule with distinct school times: 7:30 a.m., 8:30 a.m. and 9:30 a.m.
 To make the system most cost-effective, the transportation department must ensure a balanced schedule of buses for each start time.
 For example, one bus will do routes for three schools: one route for each start time.
-When we consider moving middle and high schools from their existing start times (7:30 a.m.), we must move a similar number of buses from a later start time to an earlier start time.
+When we move middle and high schools from their existing start times (7:30 a.m.), we must move a similar number of buses from a later start time to an earlier start time.